Scottish Covid cases hit record levels over Christmas

 The Scottish government warned that due to the lag in reporting, the actual number of Covid cases was likely to be higher.

+On Christmas Eve, Scotland registered the highest number of daily cases since August, with 7,076 new cases reported in the previous 24 hours.

+Separate data, also published on 24 December, showed the number of people with the Omicron variant had more than doubled - with a further 3,832 confirmed cases.
+That brought the total number of Omicron cases to 6,154.

-The provisional data showed that Covid-19 cases are increasing significantly.
+The provisional data showed that Covid-19 cases in Scotland were increasing significantly, but the full picture will not be seen until all data is updated on 29 December.

+An accurate picture on the number of deaths with Covid may take longer to materialise due to the closure of registrar offices over the public holidays.

+Earlier this month First Minister Nicola Sturgeon warned of a "tsunami" of cases of the highly-transmissible Omicron variant.

+Guidance has since been issued about household mixing and restrictions on large events came into force on Boxing Day.
+Hospitality measures were tightened up on Monday.

-First Minister Nicola Sturgeon said the expected wave of cases fuelled by the Omicron variant was "materialising".
+On Monday, Ms Sturgeon said the expected wave of cases fuelled by the Omicron variant was "materialising".

+She said: "While these figures are provisional, the steep increase in cases we have been expecting is now materialising, and this reflects the significantly increased transmissibility of Omicron."

+She warned that we should expect to see case numbers rise further in the days ahead and that cases were likely to have been higher but for the compliance of the public with the guidance issued to minimise contacts in the run up to the festive period.